PiwikPRO/react-piwik-pro/README.md

-# Piwik PRO Library for React JS
+# Piwik PRO Library for React

-Dedicated Piwik PRO library that helps with implementing Piwik PRO Tag Manager and the Piwik PRO tracking client in ReactJS applications.
+Dedicated Piwik PRO library that helps with implementing Piwik PRO Tag Manager and the Piwik PRO tracking client in React applications.

 * [Installation](#installation)
   * [NPM](#npm)